gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

 # A tibble: 1 x 3
   .metric  .estimator .estimate
   <chr>    <chr>          <dbl>
-1 accuracy binary         0.825
+1 accuracy binary         0.820
 ```

-Our summary shows that the model always predicts a win for games with a halftime differential of 6 points or more.
-1054 times that prediction is correct, and 224 times that is incorrect.
+Our model, applied to the subset of the test data we're concerned with, is 82% accurate.

 # Conclusion

 How do these values we've calculated relate to the payouts a betting company has to deliver?
 If a head-to-bet has been placed on a team and that team is up by 6 points or more at half time, 82% of the time they will go on to win.
 The betting company would have had to pay this out anyway, so scenario does not have an affect on the payout.

 However with the 'payout at halftime' deal in place, there are times when a team is down by 6 points or more and at half-time and goes on to win.
 From our data, we see this ocurring 18% of the time.

-Therefore, with this deal in place, on head-to-head bets, we would expect the betting companies to pay-out 0.2195122% more times than they would if the deal was not in place.
+Therefore, with this deal in place, on head-to-head bets, we would expect the betting companies to pay-out 18/82 or 21.95% more times than they would if the deal was not in place.

+While this tells how much more the betting companies will pay out, it doesn't tell us how much *more* they will have to pay out.
+To determine this, we will have to look at the odds for each game.
+I will leave this for a potential future article.